SAP-samples/btp-onboarding/docs/getstarted_btp_ea/docs/1_discover/5_1_sapsupport.md

 ### Using SAP ONE Support Launchpad or SAP for Me

-To create a support ticket on SAP ONE Support Launchpad, you need to have an S-User.
+To create a support ticket in SAP ONE Support Launchpad, you need an S-User.

 As an S-User, you can create an additional S-User to support you.
 Use the User Management in [SAP ONE Support Launchpad](https://launchpad.support.sap.com/) or [SAP for Me](https://me.sap.com/servicessupport) to create and delete user IDs for new employees and assign them the required authorizations.